codeLabs-summer2021/3D-Model-World/README.md

 Building an interactive map like this is a fun way to introduce people to the data that's out there, and can be a really useful tool for people in this field.

-You'll also learn how to visualize and work with this type of data that's becoming more and more ubiqituious, especially as LiDAR scanners become more common via the latest iPhone/iPad devices.
+You'll also learn how to visualize and work with this type of data that's becoming more and more ubiquitous, especially as LiDAR scanners become more common via the latest iPhone/iPad devices.

 ## Milestones